donald-cardona/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 This is the first project I made for this profile.
-In this project I used JavaFx, which is similar to Java but added functions and commands that display nodes such as buttons and labels.
+In this project I used JavaFx, which is similar to Java but with additional functions and commands that display nodes such as buttons and labels.
 Below is a screenshot of a start of a new game of Tic-Tac-Toe.

 ### New Tic-Tac-Toe Game
 ![image](https://user-images.githubusercontent.com/40302096/43850747-c7f6f09c-9b06-11e8-8c85-c852a8faa3d8.png)